Comparing Different Pipe Materials: Pros and Cons

 Cons of Chromed Copper Pipes

-• Higher cost compared to non-chrome options.
+• Higher cost compared to non-chrome pipe materials.

 • Limited to smaller diameter applications.